Neurology, Developmental & Behavioural Paediatrics

-The neurology subspecialty support all the in-patient neurology consultation in Prince of Wales Hospital, including patients in neonatal intensive care unit and special care baby units (SCBU), paediatric and adult intensive care units (for those £18 years old), general paediatric wards (both medical and surgical), the Children Cancer Centre (CCC) and neurosurgical unit.
+The neurology subspecialty support all the in-patient neurology consultation in Prince of Wales Hospital, including patients in neonatal intensive care unit and special care baby units (SCBU), paediatric and adult intensive care units (for those <18 years old), general paediatric wards (both medical and surgical) and neurosurgical unit.
 Common conditions that we encounter include acute encephalopathy, central nervous system infections, seizures, acute movement disorders, etc.

 General and special neurology clinics:

 There are regular neurology clinics for general neurology patients.
 Common referrals are developmental problems, epilepsy, headache and tics, etc. We have also special clinics for complicated neurological conditions that require specific attention.
-These include refractory epilepsy clinics, Headache clinics, Downs Syndrome specialty clinic and botulinum toxin clinic.
-For the Downs syndrome specialty clinic, we follow the recommended medical surveillance scheme as suggested by the American Academy of Paediatrics.
-Social worker from the Down Syndrome Association also joins the clinic to support the needs of the patients and their families.
-We have been having regular sessions for botulinum toxin injection for nearly a decade.
+These include intractable, neurodevelopmental clinics, epilepsy clinics and botulinum toxin clinic.
+We have been having regular sessions for botulinum toxin injection for nearly more than a decade.
 Suitable candidates will be assessed by designated senior physiotherapist before injection.
 Regular follow up after injections are also arranged to assess the efficacy and progress.
 Standardized assessment protocol and information sheet for injection are also available.

 We also have other multidisciplinary clinics for children with special needs, including Combined Cerebral Palsy Clinics, Combined Neuromuscular Clinics, Movement Disorder Clinics and Epilepsy Surgery Clinics.